New deposit process for bathroom and kitchen lightbulb replacements

 Why is this being introduced?

-We launched the pilot project because more than half of the kitchen and bathroom light repairs our contractors attended were due to the light bulb or starter.
+We launched the pilot project because more than half of the kitchen and bathroom light repairs our contractor attended were due to the light bulb or starter.
 These instances can only be solved by residents buying a new lightbulb or starter which is your responsibility to replace under your tenancy agreement.
-By implementing this deposit, our repairs contractors are able to dedicate more time to using their expertise to maintain your homes and resolve day-to-day repairs in a timely manner.
+By implementing this deposit, our repairs contractor is able to dedicate more time to using their expertise to maintain your homes and resolve day-to-day repairs in a timely manner.

 Results of the pilot